searchspring/snap/packages/snap-preact-components/src/components/Molecules/Result/readme.md

 ```

 ### fallback
-The `fallback` prop will be passed to the `<Image />` sub component.
+The `fallback` prop will be passed to the `<Image />` sub-component.
 If the primary image does not display, this fallback image will be displayed instead.

 ```jsx
 <Result result={controller.store.results[0]} fallback={'https://www.example.com/imgs/placeholder.jpg'} />